We Remember What We Care About

 Default Mode

-A suppressed Default Mode Network leads to shallow learning and lack of purpose.
+A suppressed Default Mode Network leads to shallow learning, reduced purpose and insights.

 Deep Dive: The Affective Foundations

-Download the foundational white paper for a complete technical breakdown of these network dynamics.
+Download the foundational white paper for a technical breakdown of these network dynamics.

 Connecting affective neuroscience to classroom practice, workplace strategy, and leadership development.